OliWenman/geant4tomosim/README.md

 G4TomoSim.beam_getnobins() #Number of bins
 ```
-# Macro files and commands
+# Macro Files and Commands
-Macro files contain a list of commands that Geant4 uses to easily control the setup of a simulation.
+Macro files contain a list of commands that Geant4 uses to control the setup of a simulation.
 For guidance, help and a full list of Geant4 pre-built commands, please visit http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/Control/AllResources/Control/UIcommands/_.html.

-Custom commands I've built using the Geant4 toolkit to control the G4TomoSim package are below:
+Custom commands are built using the Geant4 toolkit to control the G4TomoSim package are below:

 ## Detectors
 ### Absorption